Disputes at Galileo

 - Let Galileo take care of it — Galileo offers a full end-to-end dispute process for both card transactions and ACH returns.
 Continue to the next section for more information.

 - Provide your own solution — If you devise your own dispute process, you will still need to integrate your solution with Galileo to some degree.
-For example, if Galileo holds your balances and you need to grant provisional credit, you or your disputes provider would have to call the Create Adjustment endpoint.
+For example, if Galileo holds your balance ledger and you need to grant provisional credit, you or your disputes provider would have to call the Create Adjustment endpoint.
 You would also need Galileo to advise you of the dispute-related money movement that the networks report to Galileo.
 Consult with Galileo to work out the integration details, and work with your bank to ensure compliance.

 Galileo's dispute process